awsdocs/amazon-appstream2-developer-guide/doc_source/google-drive.md

 1. In the left navigation pane, choose **Stacks**, and select the stack for which to enable Google Drive\.

-1. Below the stacks list, choose **Storage** and select **Enable Google Drive**\.
+1. Below the stacks list, choose **Storage** and select **Enable Google Drive for G Suite**\.

-1. In the **Enable Google Drive** dialog box, in **G Suite domain name**, type the name of at least one G Suite domain\.
-To specify another domain, choose **Add another domain**, and type the name of the G Suite domain\.
+1. In the **Enable Google Drive for G Suite** dialog box, in **G Suite domain name**, type the name of at least one organizational domain that is associated with your G Suite account\.
+To specify another domain, choose **Add another domain**, and type the name of the domain\.

-1. After you finish adding G Suite domain names, choose **Enable**\.
+1. After you add domain names, choose **Enable**\.

 ## Disable Google Drive for Your AppStream 2\.0 Users<a name="disable-google-drive"></a>

 You can disable Google Drive for a stack without losing user content that is already stored on Google Drive\.
 Disabling Google Drive for a stack has the following effects:
-+ For any users who are connected to active streaming sessions for the stack, an error message displays during the session to inform these users that they do not have permissions to access their Google Drive\.
++ Users who are connected to active streaming sessions for the stack receive an error message\.
+They are informed that they do not have permissions to access their Google Drive\.
 + Any new sessions that use the stack with Google Drive disabled do not display Google Drive\.
-+ Disabling Google Drive for one stack does not disable it for other stacks\.
-Only the specific stack for which Google Drive is disabled is affected\.
++ Only the specific stack for which Google Drive is disabled is affected\.
-+ Even if Google Drive is disabled for all stacks, AppStream 2\.0 does not delete the user content\.
++ Even if Google Drive is disabled for all stacks, AppStream 2\.0 does not delete the user content stored in their Google Drive\.

 Follow these steps to disable Google Drive for an existing stack\.